 In the textbox below, indicate the contract authorities.
 In addition, if the state contracts with MCOs, PIHPs, or PAHPs under the provisions of §1915(a)(1) of the Act to furnish waiver services: Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
 Contracts with these health plans are on file at the state Medicaid agency.
-Describe: (a) the MCOs and/or health plans at furnish services under the provisions of $\S1915(a)(1)$; (b) the geographic areas served by these plans; (c) waiver and other services furnished by these plans; and, (d) how payments are made to the health plans. me waiver and other services furnished by these plans, and, (a) now payments are made to the neutin plans.
-Appendix I: Find uncial Accountability I-4: No on-Federal Matching Funds (1 of 3) urce(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the state source or sources of the are of computable waiver costs.
-Select at least one: Approprio ntion of State Tax Revenues to the State Medicaid agency Approprie ttion of State Tax Revenues to a State Agency other than the Medicaid Agency. entity or a Medicaid rce of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching ent, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2transferre SCDHHS governme receives state appropriations to provide services under this waiver.
-A portion of these funds will be ed to the SCDHHS via an IGT for payments that will be made directly to private providers enrolled with the Additionally, beginning with our proposed rate changes effective July 1, 2022, non-state- owned ental and private Boards that directly enroll/contract with SCDHHS state matching funds will come from a SCDDSN to SCDHHS.
-For servi ces provided by SCDDSN, these funds will be directly expended by SCDDSN as CPE.
-Other Sta te Level Source(s) of Funds. that is use (IGT), inc a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism d to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer luding any matching arrangement, and/or, indicate if funds are directly expended by state agencies as indicated in Item I-2-c:
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

+a.
+State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the state source or sources of the non-federal share of computable waiver costs.
+Select at least one:

+Appropriation of State Tax Revenues to the State Medicaid agency

+Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.

+If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c:

+Other State Level Source(s) of Funds.

+Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c: